-ADMISSIONS & REGISTRATION
+ADMISSIONS AND REGISTRATION

-For information regarding classes offered and registration at Isothermal Community College, refer to www.isothermal.edu.
-For more information call 828-395-1430.
+For information regarding classes offered and registration at Isothermal Community College, please refer to www.isothermal.edu, call 828-395-4198, or email admissions@isothermal.edu.

 Admissions Exception Policy

 Isothermal Community College, in order to maintain a safe and orderly educational environment, reserves the right to refuse admission to any applicant if it is necessary to protect the safety of the applicant or other individuals.
 When making safety determination, the college may refuse admission to an applicant when there is an articulable, imminent, and significant threat to the applicant or other individuals.
 Isothermal Community College also reserves the right to refuse admission to any applicant during any period of time that the student is suspended or expelled for non-academic reasons from any other educational entity.
 Policy No: 601-02-09BP